AnalogStudiosRI/as-webapp-2.0/README.md

 ###
 ** TODO - local proxy support - https://thegreenhouse.atlassian.net/browse/AS-289 **
-To serve a production build locally (like for a demo) run:
+To serve a production build locally , like for a demo run:

 ```
 $ npm run demo
 ```

-**Note: if you open up a new terminal window and run `npm run build` from the project the server should reload"
+**Note: it is recommended you run this command from the master branch.
+Ny default this proxies to dev.**

 ## Testing